georgem-it/react-landing-page-qstation/README.md

 I also used a package called react typed to animate the text in the hero part of the page.

+The site is also fully responsive (not shown in the demo video above)!

 ## How to run on your local machine:

 1. Download repository